Isle of Sobieszewo

 The unique microclimate of the Isle helps improve resistance to diseases due to intense insolation and movement of air masses.
 Local air is rich in health-promoting iodine (produced by the fucus thalli living in the sea), which is inhaled during walks and sea bathing.
 Pine forests which overgrow the Isle protect it from harsh winds and are a source of bactericidal resin.

 Major settlements on the Isle of Sobieszewo include Sobieszewo, which is a residential district of Gdansk located in the very centre of the Isle, Gorki Wschodnie to the west, and Swibno to the east.
-Sobieszewo is situated at the pontoon bridge which offers the easiest access to the Isle.
+Sobieszewo is situated at the new bridge which offers the easiest access to the Isle.
 The district is a service and hotel centre of the Isle.

 Gorki Wschodnie attracts tourists with the Bird Paradise Reserve which offers an opportunity to watch countless sea bird species, or stroll along a natural, undeveloped beach.